 - Requests for readmission must be emailed to the Nursing Program Readmission Committee by March 1st for the fall semester, and November 1st for the spring.
-All requests need to be sent to nursing_admissions@sunyulster.edu attention: Readmission Committee. - The request for readmission will be reviewed for consideration by the Nursing Program Readmission Committee. - An interview may be scheduled with the readmission committee to determine the student's eligibility and readiness to re-enter the program. - 2.
+All requests need to be sent to nursing_admissions@sunyulster.edu subject: Readmission. - The request for readmission will be reviewed for consideration by the Nursing Program Readmission Committee. - An interview may be scheduled with the readmission committee to determine the student's eligibility and readiness to re-enter the program. - 2.
 Students who have a break in enrollment must submit a readmission application to The Enrollment and Success Center.
 This is for readmission to the college and does not ensure re-entry into nursing courses. - 3.
-Returning students will be required to demonstrate didactic competency. - The student will have one attempt to take a dosage test from the prior semester of the failure (ie. Nursing III failed students would take Nursing II dosage test). - The student will have one attempt and one offer to take the final exam from the prior semester of the failure (ie. Nursing III failed students would take Nursing II final).
-Results of this testing will be factored into a rubric (see Readmission Rubric) and will count toward eligibility for readmission. - 4.
-A student must score a minimum of 5 points on the rubric to be considered for readmission. - Students will be ranked by their rubric score for readmission eligibility. - i.
-If there is a tie with the number of points achieved with the rubric score, the final exam grade score will be used to determine the order for ranking of those students. - Students not successful in Fundamentals of Nursing I (NUR 152) must reapply to the program following Nursing Admission criteria and application procedures (Review admission information on SUNY Ulster Nursing web page). - 6.
-Review and acceptance of all applicants will be done by the Nursing Admissions Committee.
+Returning students will be required to demonstrate didactic competency. - The student will have one attempt to take a dosage test from the prior semester of the failure (ie. Nursing Three failed students would take Nursing Two dosage test). - o The student will have one attempt and one offer to take the final exam from the prior semester of the failure (ie. Nursing Three failed students would take Nursing Two final).
+Results of this testing will be factored into a rubric (see Readmission Rubric) and will count toward eligibility for readmission.

+- 4. A student must score a minimum of 5 points on the rubric to be considered for readmission. - Students will be ranked by their rubric score for readmission eligibility dependent on the number of available openings for the semester. - If there is a tie with the number of points achieved with the rubric score, the final exam grade score will be used to determine the order for ranking of those students. - Students not successful in Fundamentals of Nursing One (NUR 152) must reapply to the program following Nursing Admission criteria and application procedures (Review admission information on SUNY Ulster Nursing web page).